 Practice and experience are two of the best ways for an individual to improve the skills outlined above.
 The downside to this approach is that it may take years of consistent work to accomplish this.
 Instead, consider earning an advanced degree that will allow you to focus on developing these skills and reach your goals faster.

 There are many potential educational paths to consider that can specifically help you improve your leadership skills.
-A Master of Science in Leadership, for example, has grown popular in recent years, as it helps students develop a personal leadership philosophy that can be applied to the challenges of the workforce.
-Another option is an EdD with a concentration in organizational leadership, which also provides professionals with the training and exposure to real-world scenarios they need to hone these crucial abilities.
+A Master of Science in Organizational Leadership, for example, has grown popular in recent years, as it helps students develop a personal leadership philosophy that can be applied to the challenges of the workforce.

-At Northeastern University, students pursuing their EdD with a concentration in organizational leadership learn how to eliminate the boundaries between learning and working in order to systematically transform their organizations.
+At Northeastern University, students pursuing their graduate degree in leadership learn how to eliminate the boundaries between learning and working in order to systematically transform their organizations.
 The concentration addresses ways leaders interact and collaborate with their organizations, as well as with their personal local and global networks.

 For those who want to improve their organizational leadership skills, formal education in the area can develop the key competencies that are needed in the evolving workforce.
 Programs that emphasize experiential learning offer students the unique ability to apply these skills to real-world situations so that they can be prepared to make an impact on their own organizations.

-Are you interested in learning how an EdD with a concentration in organizational leadership can help advance your career?
-Download our free guide to Earning Your EdD below.
+Are you interested in learning how an MS in Organizational Leadership can help advance your career?
+Download our free guide below.